What affects moving costs in Cambridge

 • Permit-only or timed bays → Arrange visitor permits or a bay suspension and send confirmation details to the crew to avoid arrival-time delays.

-• Long kerb-to-door carry → Stage packed boxes near the exit (but keep walkways safe) to shorten each shuttle.
+• Long kerb-to-door carry → Stage packed boxes near the exit, while keeping walkways safe, to shorten each shuttle.

 • Stairs or tight corners → Dismantle large flat-pack items and remove loose shelves to reduce handling pauses on stairwells.